HaoRecog/MLP-Database/README.md

 Restriction
 -
 To guarantee the proper use of this database, the following restrictions must be followed by any person who has downloaded the database.
- 1. All submissions, publications, and works that use or talk about the PFF database must cite the paper.
+ 1. All submissions, publications, and works that use or talk about the MLP database must cite the paper.
  2. Permission is NOT granted to reproduce or distribute the database.
  3. Written permission must be approved by Prof. Gee-Sern Hsu if a faculty member desires to share the database with her/his co-workers or students.
 Even then, the database cannot be posted on a webpage accessible from outside the faculty research group.
  4. No economical profit can be made from this database.